xiyuanyang-code/My-Typst-Note/LectureNote/DeepLearning/AI1811-DL.typ

   (partial C_(t+1))/(partial C_t) = f_t in [0,1]
 $

-Thus, we can reduce VG and EG!
+Thus, we can reduce VG and EG for we can controlling the gradient compute into a relative medium range.